 Our Commitment

 M&S has a responsibility to ensure our products are responsibly sourced and uphold our Global Sourcing Principles.
-Ethical Trade and human rights are fundamental in allowing individuals to lead a dignified and independent life, free from abuse and violation.
+Ethical trade and human rights are fundamental in allowing individuals to lead a dignified and independent life, free from abuse and violation.

-We're committed to respecting internationally recognised human rights and the principles and guidance in the United Nations (UN) Guiding Principles on Business and Human Rights as a basis for dialogue and action.
+We are committed to respecting internationally recognised human rights and the principles and guidance in the United Nations (UN) Guiding Principles on Business and Human Rights as a basis for dialogue and action.
 We also support the OECD Guidelines for Multinational Enterprises.

 We operate in a diverse range of geographies, consumer cultures and regulatory environments.
 Against this backdrop, it is important to understand where our operations and sourcing impact adversely on individuals and to prioritise our efforts in these areas.